Velocidex/WinPmem/README.md

 - Open source

-- Support for WinXP - Win 10, x86 + x64.
-The WDK7600 can be used to
+- Support for Win7 - Win 10, x86 + x64.
+The WDK7600 might be used to
   include WinXP support.
   As default, the provided WinPmem executables will be compiled with WDK10, supporting Win7 - Win10, and featuring more modern code.

-- Three different independent methods to create a memory dump.
+- Three independent reading methods, with two methods to create a complete memory dump.
   One method should always work even when faced with kernel mode rootkits.

 - Raw memory dump image support.